Little Internet users can do to thwart 'Heartbleed' bug

 CLEANING UP MESS

-Bruce Schneier, a well-known cryptologist and chief technology officer of Co3 Systems, called on Internet companies to issue new certificates and keys for encrypting Internet traffic, which would render stolen keys useless.
+Bruce Schneier, a well-known cryptologist and chief technology officer of Co3 Systems, called on Internet firms to issue new certificates and keys for encrypting Internet traffic, which would render stolen keys useless.

 That will be time-consuming, said Barrett Lyon, chief technology officer of cybersecurity firm Defense.Net Inc. "There's going to be lots of chaotic mess," he said.

-Symantec Corp (SYMC.O) and GoDaddy, two major providers of SSL technology, said they do not charge for reissuing keys.
+Symantec Corp and GoDaddy, two major providers of SSL technology, said they do not charge for re-keying their certificates.

 Mark Maxey, a director with cybersecurity firm Accuvant, said it is no easy task for large organizations to implement the multiple steps to clean up the bug, which means it will take some a long time to do so.